 Hide and Seek

-All things considered, here’s a rough list of the world’s potentially dormant (not extinct) supervolcanoes:
+All things considered, here’s a selection of the world’s potentially dormant (not extinct) supervolcanoes, those capable of producing incredibly violent, voluminous eruptions:

 1 – Yellowstone Caldera, Wyoming